FrancescoSciab/ATM_Banking_Application/README.md

   - package.json pins Node 20.x and render.yaml runs npm install during build.

 ### Security
+- Do not commit creds.json to the repo; it’s already gitignored.
+- Use Render Secret Files + GOOGLE_APPLICATION_CREDENTIALS to keep keys out of source control.
-- Do not commit creds.json.
-Remove it from the repository and rotate keys in Google Cloud if it was exposed.
+- Rotate the key in Google Cloud if it was ever exposed.
-- Prefer using the CREDS environment variable for both local and production.

 ## TESTING